-The Learning of a skill is complex but the Four Stages of Competence outlines the psychological stages the journey from incompetence to mastery.
+The learning of any skill is complex and somewhat mysterious process but the Four Stages of Competence outlines the psychological stages the journey from incompetence to mastery takes.

 They go as follows: